 Contact us today if you are an Employer or Employee needing legal advice about your workplace situation.

 our team of experts is here for you

 DUTIES OF EMPLOYERS

 Workplace disputes can arise simply because, when people work together, they are not always tolerant of each other or do not always act appropriately towards each other.

 An Employer has a duty of care towards their Employees to keep them safe in their workplace which includes recognising and minimising hazards such as:

 If any of these hazards are present in your workplace, whether you are an Employer or Employee, we can help you deal with and eradicate the problem.

-- duty of confidentiality.
+- the duty of confidentiality.

-If you have an Employee that has breached or continues to breach their duties to you as an Employer, then we can guide you through the process of taking the proper steps to remedy the situation.
+If you have an Employee that has breached or continues to breach their duties to you as an Employer, we can guide you through the process of taking the proper steps to remedy the situation.

 The current state of the law provides certain protections to the Employee by providing them with a range of remedies against their Employer if their dismissal has been unfair or unlawful.